-Java is a relatively new programming environment promising portable code; write-once, run-everwhere (officially released in 1995).
-XML's text base and standardization make it the ideal complement to Java providing portable data; store-once, use-everywhere.
-XML and Java seem made for each other!

-Programs use XML via Application Programming Interfaces (APIs).
-Low-level APIs allow the programmer to deal directly with the XML document and its data.
-DOM, SAX, and JDOM are the most commonly-used low-level APIs today.
-JAXP (Java API for XML Programming) is relatively new and is becoming popular.
-High-level APIs provide a simpler interface that calls one of the lower-level APIs "under-the-covers."
-High-level APIs tend to be easier to develop with but usually add processing costs (no free-lunch!).
-XML data binding is an example of a high-level interface.
+- Java is relatively new (1995) promising portable code; writeonce, run-everwhere - XML's text base and standardization provide portable data; store-once, use-everywhere - XML and Java seem made for each other! - Programs use XML via Application Programming Interfaces (APIs) - Low-level APIs allow programmers to deal with the XML document and its data - DOM, SAX, and JDOM are the most commonly-used low-level APIs - JAXP (Java API for XML Programming) is relatively new and is becoming popular - High-level APIs provide a simpler interface that calls one of the lower-level APIs "under-the-covers" - High-level APIs tend to be easier to develop with but usually add processing costs (no free-lunch!) - XML data binding is an example of a high-level interface

-Application Programmer Interfaces (APIs)
+Programmer APIs

-- DOM (Document Object Model) has been around for many years and is frequently used - SAX (Simple API for XML) is newer than DOM and offers many Java-specific features - JDOM (Java Document Object Model) is a Java-specific API tailored specifically to the needs of Java programmers - JAXP (Java API for XML Programming) is really a higher-level API designed to take some of the complexity out of using DOM, SAX, or JDOM
+- DOM (Document Object Model) has been around for many years and is frequently used - SAX (Simple API for XML) is newer than DOM and offers many Java-specific features - JDOM (Java Document Object Model) is a Javaspecific API tailored specifically to the needs of Java programmers - JAXP (Java API for XML Programming) is really a higher-level API designed to take some of the complexity out of using DOM, SAX, or JDOM